Foliar feeding plants can be a very effective means of increasing plant photosynthesis and health.

 If the foliar solution runs off the leaves, you have applied too much.
 The droplets have lost their surface tension, and will not remain in contact with leaves.
 Likewise, if dew in the evenings makes the droplets coalesce, and drip off the leaves, the foliar feeding will not be as effective as it could have been.
 Don’t bother to apply a foliar if it is raining or going to rain in a few hours.

-It is desirable (though often difficult) to apply foliar sprays to both the tops and bottoms of the leaves.
-This maximizes the contact area.
-Also, the undersides of the leaves are shielded from heat and light, and droplets are slower to evaporate.
+It is desirable (though often difficult) to apply foliar sprays to both the tops and bottoms of the leaves, thereby maximizing the contact area.
 My favorite sprayers have a bend at the end of the wand, which makes it easy to get to the underside of the leaves.
+The undersides of the leaves are shielded from heat and light, and droplets are slower to evaporate.

 All foliars need to remain in place long enough to be absorbed.
 Molasses or spray oils can increase adhesion.
 High quality fulvic acid like FulPower can help leaf penetration.